Madrid doesn't ask permission to be itself, and neither will you.

 Holding hands: In Chueca, Malasaña, Gran Vía, Sol, and the Paseo del Prado corridor — completely fine at all hours.
 Same-sex PDA draws approximately zero attention in central Madrid.
 In Salamanca and Retiro, low-key affection is comfortable; you might dial back slightly in outer suburban barrios late at night, though the worst realistic outcome is a stare.

 Hotel check-in: No issues whatsoever.
 Madrid hotels are entirely accustomed to same-sex couples requesting double beds, and front desk staff at any property worth staying at won't register it as notable.
-If you're booking a budget guesthouse via an app, the same applies — this city has been hosting queer travelers at scale for decades.
+If you're booking a budget guesthouse via an app, the same applies — this city has been hosting travelers at scale for decades.

 Taxis and rideshares: Completely safe.
 Madrid taxi drivers are professional and uninterested in your personal life.
 Cabify and Uber are both widely available and reliable.
 Pro tip: get a rideshare home at 4am if you've wandered far from center — not because you must, but because it's sensible and cheap.